hilton/hilton.github.com/presentations/naming-guidelines.md

 Although few teams write their own coding standards, let alone naming guidelines, many teams use code review and pair programming to maintain code quality.
 We believe that these teams could use third-party naming guidelines to inform these reviews, and improve their coding style.

-This paper examines various sources of naming guidelines, in the context of the author’s twenty years’ experience as a professional programmer.
+This paper examines various sources of naming guidelines, in the context of the first author’s twenty years’ experience as a professional programmer.
 This paper then presents a consolidated set of naming guidelines that professional programmers can apply to the code they write.

 ## Why naming matters